rei/rei-cedar-docs/docs/foundation/typography/README.md

 REI Digital Experience team has also defined typography specifications and values based on REI Brand:
 - Use these values with caution; type specifications could change
 - Cedar Design Systems team is tracking how options are used in components
-- List of typography values is available on the [Resources tab](?active-tab=resources)
+- List of typography values is available on the [Brand Typography tab](?active-tab=brand typography)

 ### Sentinel